ovh/docs/pages/public_cloud/ai_machine_learning/notebook_guide_troubleshooting/guide.fr-fr.md

 ### I am not sure about the Notebooks billing

-You will have to pay for the resources you use.
+You only pay for the resources you use and eventually the local storage.
 Check [this documentation](/pages/public_cloud/ai_machine_learning/notebook_guide_billing_concept) for detailed examples.

 ### I don't see my data synchronized in the Object Storage